-The South Bend Board of Public Safety unveiled a series of seven moderated community meetings to publicly solicit input from residents on a range of law enforcement issues.
+The South Bend Board of Public Safety held a series of seven moderated community meetings to publicly solicit input from residents on a range of law enforcement issues.
 The series follows a number of community meetings with the Mayor and City staff.
-Sessions will bring together members of the Group Violence Intervention Core Group, the South Bend Police Department Roundtable, members of the Common Council, South Bend Police Department leadership, and members of the Mayor’s Office.
-Members of the public will receive information about listed subjects and have the opportunity to provide feedback during each meeting.
+Sessions brought together members of the Group Violence Intervention Core Group, the South Bend Police Department Roundtable, members of the Common Council, South Bend Police Department leadership, and members of the Mayor’s Office.
+Members of the public received information about listed subjects and had the opportunity to provide feedback during each meeting.
 Feedback from the meetings will be presented to the Board of Public Safety for review and possible implementation.

 June 23 Town Hall Q&A